binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 So there are a couple items that may be interesting here:

--   **latency** - a Dropwizard Timer - this is the big one
+-   **latency** - a Dropwizard Timer - this is the big one.
+You can see that it is initialized with the TimeUnit MICROSECONDS.

--   **totalLatency** - a Counter which is used to total the latency for all writes since the system start
+-   **totalLatency** - a Counter which is used to total the latency for all writes since the system start.
+There is no timeunit specified, but it is updated with nanos/1000 when it is incremented, i.e. microseconds

 -   **totalLatencyHistogram** - Cassandra's custom histogram for all time